jozseflehocz/MusicalStructure/README.md

 The app has two screens:
 one for the lsit of the tracks, the other is the "now playing" screen, which displays information the track selected by the user including the album cover.
+For screenshot see the project wiki screenshost page.